Asadollah Nasr Esfahani: Military and political activities

 Nasr Esfahani was introduced by Jamshid Amouzegar in 1977 as a member of the political bureau of the Rastakhiz Party.

 Political activities after the revolution

-After the Iranian Revolution, Nasre Esfahani left Iran.
-He is currently the Secretary of the Iranian Solidarity Congress.
-According to Siavash Avesta, he is a founding member of more than 38 parties and groups abroad.
+After the Iranian Revolution, Nasr Esfahani left Iran.
+He was later the Secretary of the Iranian Solidarity Congress.
+According to Siavash Avesta, he was a founding member of more than 38 parties and groups abroad.

+Death

+Esfahani died on 23 August 2026, at the age of 99.